|

 Do you think I am a green girl?

-Legolas smiled (to himself) as he carefully adjusted one of the
+Legolas smiled (to himself) as he made a careful adjustment.

 I am worried for him, she said.
 That is all.